YangTuanAnh/ESP8266/README.md

 # ESP8266
-Hackathon code, used for transfering sensor data into Google Sheets using JavaScript
+Mackathon code, used for transfering sensor data into Google Sheets using JavaScript